sh4dow18/sde/README.md

 easier. **Lxappearance** allows you to change the "GTK" theme if you what another theme. **Arandr** allows the user to change the resolution with a "GUI". **Nitrogen** helps the user to change the wallpaper with a grafic interface.
 You have to remember that all the changes that was make by these programs DO NOT be permanent.
-If you want that the changes be permanent you have to change the **.xsession** file that will install in your user home.
+If you want that the changes be permanent you have to edit the **.xsession** file that will install in your user home.

 **network-manager-applet** and **cbatticon** are programs that will use in the system tray.